bairblog/bairblog.github.io/_posts/2017-06-20-learning-to-reason-with-neural-module-networks.md

 </p>

-This same process works for answering questions about more realistic photographs, and even other sources of knowledge like databases:
+This same process works for answering questions about more realistic photographs, and even other knowledge sources like databases:

 <p>
 <table>